MarkGodwin/somfy_pico/README.md

 ## Installing the Firmware

-Hold down BootSel while plugging in the Pi Pico.
+Hold down BootSel while plugging in the Pi Pico W.
 Copy the `somfy_remote.uf2` file from the `build/` directory to the Pico drive that appears.
 If you need to update the firmware, you can re-enter firmware mode via the web interface too.